 Castlight’s Transparency in Coverage Solutions

-We believe Castlight is the most prepared to lead compliance with these regulations for three main reasons: We were the first comprehensive transparency solution and have invested significant capital in advancing our capabilities in this space; we have seen it all when it comes to data management and are prepared to accommodate even the most complex pricing data scenarios; we have already built the complementary features that drive personalized engagement and real value in transparency.
+We believe Castlight is prepared for the future of price transparency for three main reasons: We were the first comprehensive transparency solution and have invested significant capital in advancing our capabilities in this space; we have seen it all when it comes to data management and are prepared to accommodate even the most complex pricing data scenarios; we have already built the complementary features that drive personalized engagement and real value in transparency.

 Here’s how Castlight’s strong transparency foundation will help plan sponsors and issuers become and remain compliant with these new rules.